muhammedmashhoodk/muhammedmashhoodk/README.md

 # <img src="https://readme-typing-svg.demolab.com?font=Fira+Code&pause=1000&color=3670A0&center=false&vCenter=true&width=600&lines=Hi+there,+I'm+Muhammed+Mashhood+K;First+Year+Electronics+%26+Communication+Student" alt="Typing SVG" />

+---

+### 🤗ABOUT

+Hi, I’m Muhammed Mashhood K, currently pursuing B.Tech in Electronics and Communication Engineering (ECE) at Government Engineering College, Wayanad.

+I’m deeply passionate about VLSI Design, Data Structures & Algorithms, and Software Engineering, and I continuously improving my programming and problem-solving skills in languages like Python, Java, and C, and expanding my knowledge in Machine Learning, Deep Learning, and Full-Stack Application Development etc...

+I believe in continuous learning and growth.
+Every day, I strive to explore new technologies, sharpen my skills, and push my boundaries.

+So far, I have gained foundational experience in:

+•Python, C++ and Data Science
+•Basics of Artificial Intelligence
+•HTML & CSS for Web Development
+•Python for Data Science

+I’m excited to connect with professionals, students, and mentors who share my passion for technology, innovation, and building impactful solutions.
+Let’s collaborate, learn, and build the future together!
 I am a first-year B.Tech student in Electronics and Communication Engineering at Government Engineering College Wayanad.

+---

 ### 💻 Programming & Tools